HTTPArchive/almanac.httparchive.org/src/content/en/2021/cdn.md

 This was where the CDNs became an intermediary in bridging the challenge of HTTP/2 implementation for web owners.
 Similar to TLS, an HTTP/2 connection terminates at the CDN level and this provides web owners the ability to deliver their website and subdomains over HTTP/2 without the need to upgrade their infrastructure to support it.

 CDNs acted as the proxy to bridge the gap by providing a layer to consolidate hostnames and route traffic to relevant endpoints with minimal change to their hosting infrastructure.
-Features like prioritizing content in the queue, server push could be managed from the CDN's side and a few CDN's even provided hands-off automated solutions to run these features without any inputs from website owners, thus providing a push to HTTP/2 adoption (no pun intended ;)).
+Features like prioritizing content in the queue, server push could be managed from the CDN's side and a few CDN's even provided hands-off automated solutions to run these features without any inputs from website owners, thus providing a push to HTTP/2 adoption.

-{# TODO: are emojis against our editors guide? leaving a note here to follow up #}

 The trend cannot be clearer than what the graph shows below.
 There is high HTTP/2+ adoption by domains on CDNs compared to the ones not using a CDN.